TheInkedEngineer/theinkedengineer.com/articles/double-standards-the-cardi-b-case.md

 The list really just goes on and on.
 Just look up what happened to Bill Cosby and R. Kelly.

 I am not saying that men should be forgiven for behaving immorally.
-However, just like men and dragged through the mud when allegations are made against them, women should receive equal treatment.
+However, just like men are dragged through the mud when allegations are made against them, women should receive equal treatment.

 Actually, I can make a case how Louis C.K. masturbating over the phone is really nothing compared to what Cardi admitted to doing.
-Yet he is canceled while she is cashing multi-million dollars from Pepsi, Netflix, and Fashionova among others.
+Yet he is canceled while she is cashing multi-million dollars from Pepsi, Netflix, and Fashion Nova among others.

 Cardi B should be canceled.
 Cardi B should face trial.
 Cardi B should go to jail.